 Resource: The Beginner’s Bible

-TABLE TALK: Use the Table Talk questions below to start a discussion around the dinner table, while driving in the car, or just about anywhere.
+TABLE TALK: Use the Table Talk questions below to start a discussion around the Table at dinner.

 LIVING FAITH: Living Faith activity is designed as a drama to help your child remember the Bible lesson.

 Have your child select one of the Bible stories from this week and act it out for you as you read the story aloud from the Beginner’s Bible.
 Provide your child with props, such as a bathrobe and broom for a robe and staff, a baby blanket or pillow for Gideon’s wool fleece, and a length of rope to tie up your child for the story of Samson.

 When you come to the place(s) in the story where a Bible character speaks, instruct your child what to say.
 If possible, have your child perform the Bible drama for other family members in person, via Skype, or using a video camera.

 EXTRA MILE: Extra Mile provides interactive ways for your child to connect with the story.